StackStorm/st2docs/docs/source/install/overview.rst

   - nginx for SSL termination, reverse-proxying API endpoints and serving static HTML.
   - Redis or Zookeeper for concurrency policies (see :doc:`/reference/policies`).
-  - LDAP for Brocade Workflow Composer LDAP authentication.
+  - LDAP for |bwc| LDAP authentication.

 Multi-box/HA deployment